Ladder99/ladder99/docs/page/running-ladder99.md

 # Running Ladder99

-Ladder99 comes with an example that displays data from a **live** CNC machine.
+Ladder99 comes with an example setup that displays data from a **LIVE** Mazak CNC machine.

 ## Run Pipeline